Gornergrat: Overview

 It is located about three kilometers east of Zermatt in the Swiss canton of Valais.
-The Gornergrat is located between the Gornergletscher and Findelgletscher and offers a view of more than 20 four-thousand metre peaks, whose highest are Dufourspitze (Monte Rosa massif), Liskamm, Matterhorn, Dom and Weisshorn.
+The Gornergrat is located between the Gornergletscher and Findelgletscher and offers panoramic views of 29 mountains above 4,000 m (13,123 ft), whose highest are Dufourspitze (in the large Monte Rosa massif), Liskamm, Matterhorn, Dom and Weisshorn.

 This is the last stop of the Gornergrat train, opened in 1898, which climbs almost 1500 m through Riffelalp and Riffelberg.
 At the terminus on the south-western tip of the ridge is a hotel.
 The station forms part of the Zermatt ski area.
 From 1958 to 2007 there was a cable car from Gornergrat over the Hohtälli (3275 m) to the Stockhorn (3405 m) which, until the construction of the Klein Matterhorn cable car, was the highest mountain station in Zermatt.

 At the west side of the Gorner Ridge, nearby the Rotenboden railway station is the peak Riffelhorn (2928 m).